sajad002/cancer-prediction-with-lifestyle-factors/README.md

 # Cancer Prediction with Lifestyle Factors

 This project aims to develop a predictive model for cancer level based on lifestyle factors.
-The project was implemented using Jupyter Notebook and is divided into three phases:

-## Factors Included in Processing
+### Factors Included in Processing

 | Factor | Description |
 |---|---|